learn-co-curriculum/phase-0-intro-to-css/README.md

 The last few questions deal with structure, hierarchy, and meaning.
 These are the concerns of the content layer (HTML).

-When we write CSS, we focus on esthetic and functional considerations.
+When we write CSS, we focus on esthetic and display considerations.
 When we write HTML, we focus on structure, hierarchy, and meaning.

 # The Process of Styling